 Treatment

-The treatment for feather follicle cysts varies depending on it's location, size, and impact on the bird's comfort level.
+The treatment for feather follicle cysts varies depending on the location, size, and impact on the bird's comfort level.
+In some cases, no treatment may be necessary.